nzufall/fps_analyzer/README.md

 By: Nikolaus Zufall

 Used to parse log files into an empty database
-ReadMe for server can be found in fps-logs-server
+ReadMe for server can be found in fps-server

 To use:
 1. Have desire JSON files in directory